containers/podman-desktop/tests/playwright/README.md

-# Podman Desktop Test Framework
+# Podman Desktop Playwright Tests

 Testing Framework dedicated to a Podman Desktop and its extensions.